NBKRedSpy/Quasimorph-Map-Markers/SteamReadMe.txt

 When in inventory or when not in the minimap:
 [list]
 [*]Press F2,F3, or F4 to add a marker at the player's location.
-Each key is a different number.
+Each key is a different color.
 Note that this [i]only[/i] adds markers to prevent accidentally removing a marker.
 [*]Press Shift+F2 to remove the marker at the player's location.
 [/list]